tchilakwad-afk/25b2208-bad-ui/README.md

 ## Running it

 Just open `index.html` in a browser.
-No dependencies, no build step.